Anti Kickback Statute – Resolving Challenges and Fraud Penalties 42 USC 1320a-7b(b)

 - Kickbacks directly inflate contract costs paid by the taxpayer.

 - Kickbacks destroy competition, and they foster corruption.

-For more help litigation allegations of government contract fraud or Anti Kickback Statute penalties, call one of our lawyers at 1-866-601-5518.
+For more help with litigation allegations of government contract fraud or Anti Kickback Statute penalties, call one of our anti kickback law attorneys at 1-866-601-5518.